Our Awesome Group Members

 (M.Sc: Thorn-Seshold, LMU; Industry: Bayer)

-Jan joined us in 2018.01 for a Masters and returned after a stint at Bayer, starting his PhD in 2018.11.
-Jan's background is in organic synthesis which he has balanced with in vitro biology, focussing on the synthesis and applications of probes for redox biology.
+Jan joined us in 2018.01 for his MSc, and after a stint at Bayer returned for his PhD in 2018.11.
+Jan balances organic synthesis with in vitro biology, researching probes and prodrugs for redox biology (Studienstiftung scholar).

 firstname.lastname@example.org; C1.009; -77925